Dive planning

 All courses at some point are about planning your dive, sometimes they talk about it – but what exactly is meant by that?
 Do you need to know anything about it if you’re following a guide anyway?

 We think: Yes.
-As a trained diver, you are responsible for your own dive, so you need to make sure you are comfortable with the plan and confident that you want to and can do the dive that way.
+As a certified diver, you are responsible for your own dive, so you need to make sure you are comfortable with the plan and confident that you want to and can do the dive that way.
 And you want to know that you’ll be okay even if something doesn’t go as planned after all.

 For a good, working dive plan, you need three things: